tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 ## bcftools filtering

 Generate a VCF with some info that we can base quality control on.
 We'll use the first 1 MB of chr7 for this example.
+(This will take a little while so be patient).

 ```bash
 $BCFTOOLS mpileup -f $CICHREF -b $BAMLIST \